hpcclab/SAED-Security-At-Edge/README.md

 4. Save the python file.
 5. Execute it from the terminal. if it needs persmission, please provide that accordingly.
 6. An output file named as weighted_query_"QUERY"_.txt will be formed.
-7. This can be fed to the search engine by two ways:
-  A. Provide weights also that could be used in the ranking module directly.
-If the user do not want to utilize the ranking module of SAED,
-      they can go for this option to accomplish their searches.
-  B. Provide only the weighted query to the default search engine.
-Next directions are written from 8.

-8. Assume, the search has been accomplished using the extended query.
+Assume, the search has been accomplished using the extended query.
 Cloud outputted search result is available now.
-9. Now, Ranking unit will be utilized to rank the search result.
+Now, Ranking unit will be utilized to rank the search result.

-10. We have provided a dummy resultant file "demo_initial_result.csv" in the repository.
+7. We have provided a dummy resultant file "demo_initial_result.csv" in the repository.
-11. Download BBC dataset (Demo query is considered from BBC dataset)
+8. Download BBC dataset (Demo query is considered from BBC dataset).
+In addition, download link for RFC dataset is also provided.
-11. Modify the following lines of RankingUnit.py:
+9. Modify the following lines of RankingUnit.py:
     i.
 Line 28: provide the query that has been already expanded.
 (It is already loaded with query "windows operating system") ii.
 Line 17 and 73: provide the link of downloaded dataset.

-11.Execute RankingUnit.py to get the final search result.
+10.Execute RankingUnit.py to get the final search result.